oculos/oculos.github.io/_posts/2025-11-22-Platform_single_sign_on_diy.md

 -  to authenticate the user for device and/or user registration (but we don’t _have_ to - this depends on how you want to associate the user and the IdP, and what checks you make to allow device registration as well.
 Our Keycloak extension expects a token from this client;
 - as a part of macOS own token retrieval process.

+The client also needs a single redirect uri, which is `weblogin-sso://idp-login-redirect`.

 On our Weblogin SSO Extension, as well as on Keycloak, we used a hardcoded name for the client, so when you create yours, name it _psso_.
 In the future, we will make this configurable.